MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/stores.md

 }
 ```

-Note that `Id` that is now associated with our published store.
+Note the `Id` that is now associated with our published store.

 > [!NOTE]
-> To help simplify the concept, the item Ids have been swapped from GUIDs to easier to text items to better illustrate the utility of Stores.
+> To help simplify the concept, the Item Ids have been swapped from GUIDs to the Item Names to better illustrate the example of using Stores.

 ## Using a Store

 Stores are used when players call the `PurchaseInventoryItems` API.
-When calling `PurchaseInventoryItems` One of the optional properties is a `StoreId` parameter where we can pass in the Store we use to apply to this purchase request.
+When you call `PurchaseInventoryItems`, one of the optional properties is a `StoreId` parameter where we can pass in the Store we use to apply to this purchase request.

 An example `PurchaseInventoryItems` request using a store: